-Grain handling and storage is key issue for the grain, feed and processing industries and producers.
-Increased storage capacities combined with larger, faster handling and automated equipment contribute to the safety and health hazards.
+Increased storage capacities combined with larger, faster handling, and automated equipment contribute to the safety and health hazards of grain workers.

-Currently, the NGFA, OSHA, the Grain Elevator and Processing Society, the American Feed Industry Association and the Grain Handling Safety Coalition are working together to raise awareness of industry and OSHA resources available to identify potential hazards at grain, feed and processing facilities through the Stand-Up for Grain Safety Week.
+NGFA, OSHA, the Grain Elevator and Processing Society (GEAPS), the American Feed Industry Association, and the Grain Handling Safety Coalition are working together to raise awarenes of industry and OSHA resources available to identify potential hazards at grain, feed, and processing facilities through the Stand-Up for Grain Safety Week.

-During this Week, each day will have an identified safety topic and employers and workers will be able to conduct site activities such as employee training, hazard hunts, audits of prevention measures, corrections of any identified hazards, and a review of engulfment prevention measures and procedures.
-We want to capture this activity and your proactive involvement, so please complete the information below.
-You can print a certificate of participation showing your workers involvement in this prevention initiative.
+During this week, each day will have an identified safety topic and employers and workers will be able to conduct site activities such as employee training, hazard hunts, audits of preventative measures, corrections of any identified hazards, and a review of engulfments prevention measures and procedures.

 A Safety Stand-Up is a voluntary event for employers to talk directly to workers about safety.
 Any workplace can hold a stand-up by taking a break to focus on "Grain Engulfment Hazards" and reinforcing the importance of grain bin safety.
 Employers of companies not exposed to grain bin hazards, can also use this opportunity to have a conversation with workers about the other identified job hazards they face, protective methods, and the company's safety policies and goals.
 It can also be an opportunity for workers to talk to management and provide direct input about grain bin and other job hazards they see.